2012 Pacific typhoon season: Typhoon Son-Tinh (Ofel)

-Authorities in the Philippines confirmed at least four deaths – an 8-year-old boy who drowned, two men crushed by falling trees, and an elderly man who died from hypothermia.
-Six fishermen were reported missing, and more than 13,000 passengers were stranded at ferry terminals and ports.
-Widespread flooding was reported as rivers burst their banks, in some instances rising as much as 12.8 meters in 24 hours.
-A cargo ship, called the ML Lady RP II, sank with around 1,200 sacks of copra near Zamboanga City at the height of the storm.
+In the Philippines, widespread flooding was reported as rivers burst their banks, in some instances rising as much as 12.8 meters in 24 hours.
+A cargo ship called the ML Lady RP II, sank with around 1,200 sacks of copra near Zamboanga City at the height of the storm.
 Strong winds derailed a train in Quezon.
+Throughout the Philippines, 27 people were killed by the storm and damage amounted to PHP155 million (US$3.74 million).